 This 2016 aging book by theoretical-biologist Josh Mitteldorf and co-author Dorion Sagan (son of Carl Sagan) has new relevance for life extension after the pre-publication, in May 2020, of a paper whose results seem to vindicate at least a portion of Mitteldorf’s theory of aging.

 Mitteldorf may already be familiar to you—if you’ve been following the longevity space for any period of time—for his writing on his top life-extension blog called “Aging Matters” and his talks at several longevity conferences.
-In his book, as on the blog, he makes the case for his theory that aging is not, primarily, a result of accumulated damage, inflammation, or any of the other commonly proposed mechanisms of age-related decay, but rather something that is programmed into our cells through a genetic “clock” and transmitted throughout the body by molecular signalling mechanisms in the blood.
+In his book, as on the blog, he makes the case for his theory that aging is not, primarily, a result of accumulated damage, inflammation, or any of the other commonly proposed mechanisms of age-related decay, but rather something that is programmed into our cells through a genetic “clock” and transmitted throughout the body by molecular signaling mechanisms in the blood.

 He argues, using evolutionary theory, that the body retains the “knowledge” of how to be young, even as its aging clock coordinates the slow shut down of cells and eventual death.
 The rat blood plasma study mentioned above is thus an interesting possible indication that this theory is correct, as a young blood plasma fraction seems able to “reset” the aging clock and activate youthful genes and pathways that appear to reverse the measured epigenetic age of rats.

-9. Ageless: The New Science of Getting Older Without Getting Old by Andrew Steele, PhD
+15. Ageless: The New Science of Getting Older Without Getting Old by Andrew Steele, PhD

-- Number of Goodreads Ratings: 66
+Number of Goodreads Ratings: 1,124

-- Average Goodreads Rating: 3.94
+Average Goodreads Rating: 3.8

-- Publication date: 2021
+Publication date: 2021

 Steele has a background in biology research, having studied lifespan in roundworms and used machine learning to analyze genetics in humans, but his current career is as a science writer.

-His book itself reads like an updated version of Aubrey de Grey’s Ending Aging, making similar arguments, but with the advantage of being able to draw on the last 14 years of additional scientific breakthroughs in anti-aging research to state his optimistic case.
+His book itself reads like an updated version of Aubrey de Grey’s Ending Aging, making similar arguments, but with the advantage of being able to draw on the intervening 14 years of additional scientific breakthroughs in anti-aging research to state his optimistic case.
 And optimistic Steele is: he thinks the first real anti-aging drugs that are marketed as such (possibly senolytics) could come within the next ten years.

 Honorable mentions for top life extension books